ronaldstoner/nostr-spam-detection/README.md

 <img src="https://github.com/ronaldstoner/nostr-spam-detection/blob/main/images/poc.png?raw=true" alt="A text console showing spammy pubkeys and their content" width="600">

 # Spam sucks
-This script connects to a remote nostr relay and queries for event type 1.
-If the script detects the rules in spam.rules it will track the pubkey, event, content, and assign a score.
-The script will print potentially spammy pubkeys and content once it is completed and has pulled enough info from the remote relay.
+This script is used to detect note spam on the nostr decentralized event-based system, using a specific relay and set of rules to detect spam.
+It connects to a websocket endpoint on a relay, subscribes to events of a specific type, and receives events.
+It then checks each event against a set of predefined spam rules, which include checking for duplicate events and high burst of events from a specific public key, and assigns a score to the event based on the number of rules it violates.
+The script keeps track of the total score for each public key, and flags those that exceed a certain threshold as potential spammers.
+This is a work in progress and should not be used to ban any public keys until further testing and scoring is done.

 # NOTE
 This is a very early proof of concept.
 Just because your pubkey shows up in the list does NOT mean you are a spammer.
 The script will iterate and introduce more accuracy over time.